ietf-wg-alto/draft-ietf-alto-path-vector/services.md

   JSON object MUST include the `dependent-vtags` field in the `meta` field.
 The value of the `dependent-vtags` field MUST be an array of VersionTag objects as defined by Section 10.3 of {{RFC7285}}.
 The `vtag` of the Path Vector part MUST be included in the `dependent-vtags`.
-If `persistent-entities` is requested, the version tags of the dependent resources that MAY expose the entities in the response MUST also be included.
-The PropertyMapData has one member for each ANEName that appears in the Path Vector part, where the EntityProps has one member for each property requested by the client if applicable.
+If `persistent-entity-id` is requested, the version tags of the dependent resources that MAY expose the entities in the response MUST also be included.
+The PropertyMapData has one member for each ANEName that appears in the Path Vector part, where the EntityProps has one member for each property requested by an ALTO client if applicable.

 If the `start` parameter is not present, the Path Vector part MUST be the first part in the multipart response.

 Example: Consider the network in {{fig-dumbbell}}.
-The response of the example request in {{pvcm-accept}} is as follows, where `ane:1` represents the aggregation of all the switches in the network.
+The response of the example request in {{pvcm-accept}} is as follows, where `ANE1` represents the aggregation of all the switches in the network.

 ~~~